Contact

 In local Chilean slang (especially with the young people), the $100 peso coin is called 'una gamba' and $1000 is called 'una luca'.
 You can use multiples of Luca e.g. $8000 = 8 luca(s) The final 's' is not often pronounced.
 When you have one million pesos, it is usually called 'un palo' or 'un guatón'.

-By the way, don't pay the bus drivers with anything less than a $10 coin as they will often throw them out the window while looking at you in disgust.
-Also, don't pay the bus driver with anything larger than a $2000 note unless you are paying for more than a couple of people.
-There is now a special prepaid card for buses called the BIP card which is now used in most buses in Santiago.
+By the way, in the regions (outside of Santiago) avoid paying the bus driver with anything larger than a $2000 note unless you are paying for more than a couple of people.
+There is now a special prepaid card for buses called the BIP card which is used for the local buses in Santiago.

 Changing Money in Chile

 You will have no problem changing US dollars into Chilean Pesos here in Chile.
-(Currently the exchange rate in Chile is US$1 = CH$520 - 26 July 2010)
+(Currently the exchange rate in Chile is US$1 = CH$795 - 01 January 2024)

 You will probably get a better deal changing US dollars here in Chile instead of finding a place that actually has Chilean pesos in the States or other countries.
-Bring most of your money in Traveler's checks for safety as they can be replaced in no time if they 'disappear'.
 Also bring some US bills (in fairly good condition) just in case.

-Cash does get a better exchange rate than traveler's checks but shop around.
-Most Money Exchange Houses (known in Chile as 'Casa de Cambios') are found together in the same area.
+Most Money Exchange Houses (known in Chile as 'Casa de Cambios') are found together in the same area downtown.
 In Santiago there are many Casa de Cambios side by side on Agustinas (street) between Bandera and Ahumada.
 The exchange rates are not so good in the Shopping malls but they are handy on the weekend in an emergency.
 We have found that the AFEX branches have been the most reliable Money Exchange Offices in our experience.

 NEVER change money on the street.
 Most of these so called Street Exchangers WILL rip you off either by a rigged calculator, giving you false notes, just running off with the money or will have a friend that will 'relieve' you off your cash once you go around the corner.
 You will see some signs on Agustinas in a variety of languages saying pretty much the same thing.